 What factors affect seizure control?

 Children whose seizures began after 3 1/2 months of age have a higher chance of long-term seizure control.
-Also, children with abnormal MRI findings prior to surgery also have higher rates of control.
+Also, children who have abnormal MRI findings prior to surgery also have higher rates of control.
 Sturge-Weber syndrome, Rasmussen’s encephalitis, and pediatric stroke syndrome have the highest seizure control rate of approximately 80%.

 What are the surgical risks of hemispherectomy?